ChorusOne/dynalock/README.md

 - Application process makes a system call that blocks the process for a period of time.
-- OS scheduler preempts the process due to a hardware interrupt or thread quantum exahustion.
+- OS scheduler preempts the process due to a hardware interrupt or thread quantum depletion.

-Given that respecting a deadline is a hard problem, it becomes apparent that there're certain tradeoffs that we have to chose from.
+Given that respecting a deadline is a hard problem, it becomes apparent that there are certain tradeoffs that we have to chose from.
 For some applications availability is critical, for others consistency violations are world ending.
 Dynalock leases allows us to find a fine-grained balance between these two extreme requirements.

 ### Processor Consistency

-Increse lease duration beyond any reasonable doubt to detect processor failure.
+Increase lease duration beyond any reasonable doubt to detect processor failure.
 By increasing the lease duration to several minutes or hours you can confidently eliminate all doubts around processors missing a deadline due to temporary interruptions or other operations' latency.
 In applications that focus on consistency this is not so bad given that your application requirements can tolerate a downtime of the lease duration (e.g., lease duration of 1 hour means that your live processor could be blocked for 1 hour before attempting to acquire the lock).
-This appraoch is suitable for applications where high performance is desierable, as the lease duration grows you'll be able to process more requests or data before having to try to acquire the lock again which is an expensive operation.
+This approach is suitable for applications where high performance is desirable, as the lease duration grows you'll be able to process more requests or data before having to try to acquire the lock again which is an expensive operation.

 ### Processor Availability

-In order to achieve minimal downtime we decrease the lease duration to the minimum achiveable.
+In order to achieve minimal downtime we decrease the lease duration to the minimum achievable.
 Reducing the lease duration requires us to have a much greater control over the network, the OS and the underlying hardware, minimizing and bounding overhead latencies as much as possible.
-For starters a stable and low latency network link is required as well as a realtime OS scheduler (e.g., Linux's FIFO, Round Robin or Deadline scheduler) and possibly CPU isolation (e.g., cpusets), how to configure a [realtime] scheduler or CPU isolation is outside the scope of this document.
+For starters a stable and low latency network link is required as well as a real-time OS scheduler (e.g., Linux's FIFO, Round Robin or Deadline scheduler) and possibly CPU isolation (e.g., cpusets), how to configure a [real-time] scheduler or CPU isolation is outside the scope of this document.

 The combination of the above two approaches allows us to find an acceptable balance